CedricDViou/cobalt2-compliance/README.md

 ## To run:

 First, on the test (receiving) machine, start:

     ./eth-test-receive -H <hostname>

 Then, on the sending machine, start:

     ./eth-test-send -H <hostname>

-  Where <hostname> is the DNS name or IP address of the interface to test (on the receiving machine).
+Where `<hostname>` is the DNS name or IP address of the interface of the receiving machine to test.

-## Example output (receiving machine):
+## Example output (on receiving machine):

     [...]
     ----- Test results -----